erlerobot/erle_gitbook_networking/practice/security.md

 ####Question 3
 ---
-Using Iptables we want to let the packages just go through this system to be routed :
+Using Iptables we want to let the packages just go through this system to be routed.
+Which command line is the correct one? :

 - [ ] iptables -t filter -P FORWARD ACCEPT
 - [x] iptables -t filter -P FORWARD DROP

-> Read more in *9.2.2.2 Orders and parameters*.
+> Read more in *9.2.2.2 Orders and parameters*